 - Note: There will be a bardic circle for stories and songs during the afternoon games if folks wish

 PLEASE NOTE: We take oaths very seriously.
 Any oaths given as an offering MUST be cleared with the Senior Druid prior to the High Rite.
 Please see Caryn upon arrival if you plan on giving an oath.

-- PLEASE DO NOT BLOCK NEIGHBORS’ DRIVEWAYS!
+- DO NOT BLOCK THE NEIGHBORS’ DRIVEWAYS!
 Please give them enough room on either side of the space to swing cars in.

 - Do not honor deities of different pantheons than those being honored at this rite

-- Keep all electronic devices like cellphones and tablets off or turned down.
-Electrical devices ARE, however, allowed to be used to recite offerings.
+- Keep all electronic devices like cellphones and tablets off or turned down unless being used in the ritual.

 - Do not declare any oaths during the rite without expressed permission from the Chief Liturgist well before the rite.

 - If your children become unruly during the rite, please remove them temporarily until they can compose again We are very children friendly, but we also don’t want them accidentally falling into the ritual fire.